SimCorp A/S - Major shareholder announcement

 SimCorp Aktie jetzt über den Testsieger (Finanztest 11/2020) handeln, ab 0 € auf Smartbroker.de

-With reference to Section 30 of Consolidated Act no. 377 of 2 April 2020 on capital markets, please be informed that SimCorp A/S January 12, 2021 was informed by Mawer Investment Management Ltd.. that Mawer Investment Management Ltd. now owns 5.22% of the share capital and voting rights in SimCorp A/S.
+With reference to Section 30 of Consolidated Act no. 377 of 2 April 2020 on capital markets, please be informed that SimCorp A/S January 14, 2021 was informed by SMALLCAP World Funds, Inc.. that SMALLCAP World Funds, Inc. now owns 4.85% of the share capital and voting rights in SimCorp A/S.

 The shares are traded at NASDAQ Copenhagen A/S.